FamilySearch/integration-data-copy/README.md

 * Authenticate to production and sandbox by clicking on each "Sign In" button
 * Enter a starting PID from production
 * Select the types of people you want to have copied from production to Sandbox.
+* Specify the number of people to copy
 * Click the "Copy" button

 **Note:** The utility will copy only deceased people from the authenticated user’s ancestry with a max limit of 100 persons per copy.
 Memories, sources and other artifacts are not copied.